quattromani/childrenssafetyimmobilizer/index.md

    Your browser does not support HTML5 video.
 </video>

+## The Q solves immobilization challenges better and with less stress on the patient

 | ![Pediatric Position Holder & Immobilizer](/images/flat-holder.jpeg) |  ![Pediatric Position Holder & Immobilizer](/images/holder.jpeg) |

 | ![One Arm Immobilized - Pediatric Position Holder & Immobilizer](/images/one-arm.jpeg) |